GabrielNarvadez/KENSA/README.md

 ### Setting Up Your Users

-- To create a **normal user account**, just go to Sign Up and fill out the form.
+- To create a normal user account, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.

-- To create a **superuser account**, use this command:
+- To create a superuser account, use this command:

       $ python manage.py createsuperuser